xealits/TopTaus/Readme.txt

 - move full file path from sample.xml to the parser/plotter: idea is to manage it via config file centrally with each call of physicsAnalysis, and leave in the xml only the file name without path

-- Write a sed script for changing paths in scripts in a single command soon.

-- Edit combineResults.sh to give as an input a user defined directory and eventually copy stuff

 - btagmulticorrected splitting by leadjet/nlj/nnlj

 - split JEC uncertainty sources into the 16 components.